aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/fine-tuning-converters/rendering-options/_index.md

     // Initialize an HTML document from the HTML code using var document = new HTMLDocument(code, ".");

-    // Create the instance of Rendering Options and set a custom page-size var options = new PdfRenderingOptions();
+    // Create the instance of Rendering Options and set a custom page size var options = new PdfRenderingOptions();
     options.PageSetup.AnyPage = new Page(new Size(400, 200));